iTzAlver/NewSegmentation/README.md

       >>>   for txt_file in txt_files:
       >>>      myNews = ns.Segmentation(txt_file)

-This method speeds slightly up the process, and it is only adecuate if the file is going to be transformed more than once.
+This method speeds slightly up the process, and it is only adequate if the file is going to be transformed more than once.

 ### Custom Algorithms: